Why Is Lab Safety Important And The Shift In Who Is Responsible

 Why Is Lab Safety Important?

-Safety becomes increasingly important in any environment where there is an increased risk of harm to the workers safety.
+Safety becomes increasingly important in any environment where there is an increased risk of harm to the workers.
 This is especially true in labs where chemicals, high-powered equipment, compressed gasses and glassware are commonly used.
-That is why labs should have strict safety procedures in place.
-This is also why lab equipment must continually be certified to remain in compliance and why there are governing bodies who set these regulations.

 Who Is Responsible For Lab Safety?

 While the FDA, state and oversight organizations are responsible for enforcing lab safety standards, many labs have not been inspected since their inception.
-(Even after multiple remodels and occupancy changes) This results in the burden of safety being shifted from governing agencies to the employers.
+This results in the burden of safety being shifted from governing agencies to the employers.

 What To Watch Out For!